andrewasterix/andrewasterix/README.md

-Hi 👋 My name is Andrea
+Hello There! 👋 My name is Andrea
 ====================================

 *   🌍  I'm based in Genoa